Archived Blog Posts

 - Whether the work to be done is in a commercial or residential location, technicians with experience and certification should perform the damage recovery.

-Fire at Nearby Theater
+Fire at nearby theater

-Exactly a week ago, our SERVPRO team got the phone call that a theater in a nearby city caught fire.
+Our SERVPRO team got the phone call that a theater in a nearby city caught fire.
 Our SERVPRO team responded immediately and drove to the theater in Kentucky.
 Our SERVPRO team members are trained in first responding and disaster recovery.
 They knew just how to get the job done!

 The accidental fire began when a construction worker was using a handheld tool on the roof and the tool created a spark.
 Fortunately, the fire was contained to the roof.
 Most of the building’s damage was caused by smoke and water damage from the sprinklers attempting to put out the fire.
 The lobby, dressing rooms, office, restrooms, and many other areas of the building were affected.

 There is a lot of work that still needs to be done but fortunately we have the right team for the job.
-Our SERVPRO team is working extremely hard to make it look like, “it never even happened”.
+Our SERVPRO team is working extremely hard to make it look "Like it never even happened”.

 4th of July